On average across the year,

 On average across the year, yes, Washington, D.C., United States is colder than Baton Rouge, Louisiana .
 Washington, D.C., United States has an average minimum temperature of 11°C/52°F and Baton Rouge, Louisiana has an average minimum temperature of 15°C/59°F.

-no, Washington, D.C., United States has less rain than
+Does Washington, D.C., United States have more rain than Baton Rouge, Louisiana?

 Washington, D.C., United States's wettest month is July, with an average monthly rainfall of 150mm, which is drier than Baton Rouge, Louisiana's wettest month (August, with an average monthly rainfall of 238mm).